The Dean and I

 "The Dean and I" is a song by the art rock/pop band 10cc, from their 1973 eponymous debut album, written by Lol Creme and Kevin Godley.
 The song was released as the fourth single from the album in August 1973 and peaked at #10 on the UK Singles Chart.
 The single reached the top of the Irish Singles Chart on 20 September 1973.

 Music and lyrics

 The first real lines of the song are "Hey, kids, let me tell you how I met your mom.
 We were dancing and romancing at the senior prom".
-The epic poem Paradise Lost by John Milton is mentioned in the lyrics: "Now who would have guessed Milton's Paradise Lost could be found."
+The epic poem Paradise Lost by John Milton is mentioned in the lyric: "Now who would have guessed Milton's Paradise Lost could be found."

-The song can be seen as a parody or spoof of such songs as by Jerry Lee Lewis "High School Confidential".
+The song has been considered a parody of such sock hop songs as by Jerry Lee Lewis "High School Confidential", with the teenage romance ending in a midlife crisis and divorce.